Andrew Mynarski: Remembering Andrew Mynarski

 The artist presented several concepts to the Committee as sketches and maquettes, with the final statue design chosen in 2013.
 Johnston created a full-size clay model and arranged to have it cast in bronze in early 2014.
 He brought it home to Winnipeg from the U.S. foundry that summer.
 It was unveiled to the public during a reception held 14 November 2014 at Winnipeg's Frame Arts Warehouse.

 Winnipeg's Andrew Mynarski VC Memorial Statue will be dedicated in Winnipeg's Vimy Ridge Memorial Park during a public ceremony at 1:00 p.m. on 12 June 2015.

 In the media

-Mynarski's story has been dramatised in the Canadian Historica Foundation's series of Heritage Minutes.
+Mynarski's story has been dramatized in the Canadian Historica Foundation's series of Heritage Minutes.
 Mynarski was also profiled in the 2006 docudrama Victoria Cross Heroes which included archive footage and dramatisations of his Victoria Cross-winning action.
 His story was recently recounted in As Close as Brothers (2011) documentary, shot in Canada using the Mynarski Memorial Lancaster as well as an Avro Lancaster bomber and artifacts at the Bomber Command Museum in Nanton, Alberta.

 The eight-minute film Mynarski Death Plummet (2014), directed by Matthew Rankin, looks expressionistically at the final moments in Mynarski's life.
 The film played at the 2014 Toronto International Film Festival and was selected for the 2015 Sundance Film Festival.